zalando/postgres-operator/docs/reference/operator_parameters.md

 * **storage_resize_mode**
   defines how operator handels the difference between requested volume size and actual size.
 Available options are: ebs - tries to resize EBS volume, pvc - changes PVC definition, off - disables resize of the volumes.
+And "mixed" mode.
+  Where mixed mode is needed to support AWS EBS gp3 volumes, to adjust IOPS and Throughput.
+  It relies on pvc resize to deal with file system extension.
 Default is "pvc".
   When using OpenShift please use one of the other available options.

 ## Kubernetes resource requests